-Studying for a DPhil requires an aptitude for original, independent and critical thinking, as well as the ability to write reports, present data, and manage projects.
-Additionally, working at the interface between the life and physical sciences and across the boundary between industry and academia requires a particularly high degree of flexibility, as the presentation of research can differ greatly depending on context.
+Studying for a DPhil requires curiosity; an aptitude for original, independent and critical thinking; and the ability to communicate well and manage projects.
+Working at the interface between the life sciences and physical sciences, and between industry and academia, requires a particularly high degree of flexibility, as the presentation of research can differ greatly depending on context.

-The Research Skills programme, which runs throughout the 4 years at the Doctoral Training Centre, is designed not only to equip students with the necessary skillset to carry out their research at Oxford, but also provides an opportunity to develop personal transferable skills.
+The Research and Professional Skills programme runs throughout all 4 years at the Doctoral Training Centre.
+It is one of the extras that you get being part of a Centre for Doctoral Training.
+Our programme is designed not only to equip you at just the right times with the necessary skillset to be a successful researcher at Oxford, but also gives you an opportunity to develop personal transferable skills.

-Through a series of lectures and seminars, students will be able to improve their competence and confidence as researchers.
+Through a series of lectures and seminars, you will build competence and confidence as researchers.
 These qualities are not only key in research, but equally important in many careers.

-Students can access additional training in professional skills through courses organised by the MPLS Division.
+You will also have access to the wealth of additional professional skills training offered by the Mathematics, Physical, and Life Sciences (MPLS) Division.
 To learn more please visit the MPLS Graduate School website.
 To learn more about training in entrepreneurial skills please visit the MPLS Enterprise website.

 |Working In &